 Academic Assistance

-The CTE Student Support Team helps students navigate their way through the college experience while developing their academic and personal skills.
+The CTE Student Support Team helps students move through college and build academic and personal skills.
 We also connect students with a host of other free college services to help them achieve their academic goals.

 See a complete list of CCAC's CTE programs by category.